 Member of Audit and Finance, Innovation and Technology, and Nominating & Corporate Governance Committees

 Mr. Inglis held several senior executive positions between 2002 and 2013 at ARM Holdings plc (a semiconductor intellectual property supplier), including as Executive Vice President, Sales and Marketing, as Executive Vice President, General Manager, Processor Division, and as Chief Commercial Officer.
 Before joining ARM, Mr. Inglis was a Principal at A.T.
 Kearney (a global management consulting firm) from 1999 to 2001.
 Mr. Inglis served as General Manager, Smartcard Division and European Hi-End Microprocessor Operations Manager amongst various roles at Motorola Semiconductor from 1991 to 1998.
 In addition, Mr. Inglis has held a number of operational and marketing positions at Texas Instruments (a global semiconductor company), BIS Macintosh (an electronics market research firm) and Fairchild Camera and Instrument (a semiconductor company).
 Mr. Inglis served on the board of directors of ARM from 2002 until his retirement in March 2013.
-Mr. Inglis is a member of the board of directors of Pace plc (from 2008 to 2013 and since March 2014) and IIika plc (since July 2015).
+Mr. Inglis is a member of the board of directors of IIika plc (since July 2015) and BT Group plc (since September 2015).
 Mr. Inglis has a master of business administration degree from Cranfield School of Management and a bachelor of science degree in electronic and electrical engineering from Birmingham University.
 In addition, Mr. Inglis is a Chartered Engineer and a Member of the Chartered Institute of Marketing.

 Director Qualifications: Mr. Inglis brings to the Board senior leadership, management, and sales and marketing expertise, as well as his experience gained from serving as a director on the boards of other public companies.
 He also provides his broad understanding of the semiconductor industry.